wui-hong/tp/docs/DeveloperGuide.md

 Expected Output in the Transaction List Panel: A new transaction is created that is named "Settle balance with Alex".

-Expected Outp t in the Person List Panel: The balance of Alex is now "0.00"
+Expected Output in the Person List Panel: The balance of Alex is now "0.00"

 Expected Output in the Command Output Panel: Balance settled message is shown along with the name of Alex.